-My First Cookbook and Chocolate Drops
+My First Cookbook and a Recipe for Chocolate Drops

 This post is a bit of indulgence.
 I have a heap of posts waiting to be published or written that should be taking priority.
 But rather unexpectedly, I was able to lay my hands on my first cookbook last night and couldn’t resist baking something from it this morning.
 Claire at Foodie Quine is to blame for this little renaissance.
 She got rather excited about finding a copy of her first cookbook, wrote a post about it highlighting a few other first cookbooks and is now hosting an event this month for bloggers to post about theirs.

 It just so happens that Janice of Farmergirl Kitchen has the very same book as mine – My Learn to Cook Book: a children’s book for the kitchen by Ursula Sedgwick with fabulous and much loved illustrations by Martin Mayhew.
 We both still have our original copies, although mine resides at my mother’s and we were both given our books as a present from a Great Aunt.
 Mine was given as a Christmas present when I was eight and I immediately set to and cooked my way through the entire book.
 I don’t think there’s a recipe there I didn’t attempt, some with more success than others.